MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * In VS Code, the **Build Image in Azure** task returns an error.
   * This can happen when you select an existing registry to use.
   * If you see the message "Error: failed to download context.
-Please check if the URL is incorrect." in the **Output** window, then refresh the registry in the in the Docker extension.
-Select the Docker extension, go to the Registries section, find the registry and select it.
+Please check if the URL is incorrect." in the **Output** window, then refresh the registry in the Docker extension.
+To refresh, select the Docker extension, go to the Registries section, find the registry and select it.

 * Image doesn't appear in the Azure Container Registry.
   * Check the output of the Azure CLI command or VS Code Output and look for messages to confirm success.